by Jim Denney

 Then, in 2001, I had an experience that transformed me as a writer: I discovered my superpower as a writer.

-Just prior to writing A Writer’s Superpower, I wrote a nonfiction book for an independent publishing house.
+A few years ago, I wrote a nonfiction book for an independent publishing house.
 I started work on Friday, September 2, 2016.
 I completed the first draft on Monday, October 3, thirty-one days later (averaging more than 2,500 words per day).
 I spent less than a week on my second draft, and sent the final manuscript to my editor on Monday, October 10.
 The final manuscript was about 73,000 words long, and was completed in thirty-eight days.

 My editor read it, and said it was the best of three recent books I had written for her.
 She was sending it straight to copy-editing — no revisions needed.
 You see?
 By writing faster, I learned to write better.